openenergi/flex-device-sdk-java/Messages.md

 In order for Open Energi to be able to aggregate the flexible energy provided by the integrator, some special readings need to be provided regularly, and they need to satisfy the below requirements.

 #### Power Consumption Readings
 The type should be `power`.
-The value should be in kW.
+The value should be in kW and rounded to the nearest 100W.
 A new reading should be generated whenever the power consumption increases or decreases by more than 5% since its last sent value, or every 12 hours, whichever comes first.

 #### Availability Readings
 The type should be one of the following:

-* `availability-ffr-low`: The amount of power consumption that is available to be deferred within 2 seconds of `timestamp` and for up to 30 minutes
+* `availability-ffr-low`: (kW, the nearest 100W) The amount of power consumption that is available to be deferred within 2 seconds of `timestamp` and for up to 30 minutes
-* `availability-ffr-high`: The amount of power consumption that is available to be brought forward within 2 seconds of `timestamp` and for up to 30 minutes
+* `availability-ffr-high`: (kW, to the nearest 100W) The amount of power consumption that is available to be brought forward within 2 seconds of `timestamp` and for up to 30 minutes

-The value should be in kW.

 A new reading should be generated whenever the availability increases or decreases by more than 5% since its last sent value, or every 12 hours, whichever comes first.